 Green Goddess Dressing Recipe

 This Green Goddess Dressing is part dip, part salad dressing and all parts delicious!
-It’s rich and creamy with the bright flavors of lemon, fresh herbs and chives.
-It’s a healthy options for your crudités platter, salads and it comes together in 5 minutes!
+It’s rich and creamy with Greek yogurt and it’s got the bright flavors of lemon, fresh herbs and chives.
+It’s a healthy option for your crudités platter and romaine wedge salad, and it comes together in 5-10 minutes!

 I’m a firm believer in homemade salad dressing because it’s the freshest way to top any salad.
 I prep 1-2 different types every week like our favorite balsamic vinaigrette dressing and Greek salad dressing because we eat a lot of salad!

 This Green Goddess Dressing recipe is my latest creation, and it’s just perfect for spring and summer.
-It’s super creamy and bursting with fresh flavor like my Greek yogurt ranch dressing, and is great as a dip or dressing.
+It’s super creamy and herbaceous like my Greek yogurt ranch dressing, and it’s great as a dip or dressing.

 I love that this dressing utilizes the fresh herbs that I always seem to have on hand, and the color truly makes me happy.